Sequentially Cohen-Macaulay Co-Chordal Graphs: Structure and Projective Dimension

+To demonstrate that the converse of Theorem \ref{d-tree-pdim} is not true in general, we can consider the graph $G$ described in Figure \ref{fig4}.
+We use Theorem \ref{pdim-G1-empty} to determine that $\pdim\K[\Delta_G]= \max_{1\leq i \leq 5}{\deg_G(x_i)}=4$, since $x$ is a full-vertex of $G$.
+However, we can conclude that the converse of Theorem \ref{d-tree-pdim} does not hold for $G$ since $\overline{G}$ is not a $(d_1,d_2,\dots,d_q)$-tree.

-In \cite[Theorem 2.13]{MoradiKiani2010}, Moradi and Kiani proved that the projective dimension of $\K[\Delta_G]$ is equal to the maximum degree of vertices of $G$ whenever $\overline{G}$ is a $d$-tree.
-In the next corollary we show that Moradi and Kiani's result is a consequence of Theorem \ref{d-tree pdim}.
+The following corollary demonstrates that the theorem of Moradi and Kiani, which states that the projective dimension of $\K[\Delta_G]$ is equal to the maximum degree of vertices of $G$ whenever $\overline{G}$ is a $d$-tree \cite[Theorem 2.13]{MoradiKiani2010}, is a direct consequence of Theorem \ref{d-tree-pdim}.